sollerias/nodejs_boilerplate/README.md

-This repository is created and maintained by the team and the community of Balt Assistans.
+This repository is created and maintained by me.
 [Read more about Balt Assistans (in Russian)](https://travelfrog.ru/contact/o-kompanii-balt-assistance-ltd/).
 ##
 # nodejs-package